Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide/chapter-1-scale-from-zero-to-millions-of-users.md

 Advantages:

 - Better Performance: More queries are processed in parallel.
-- Reliablity: data is still preserved even if a server goes down since you have 4 copies of the same data
+- Reliability: data is still preserved even if a server goes down since you have 4 copies of the same data
 - High availability: your site is up as long as one database instance is up, and if master goes down, one of the slaves will replace it.